y-g-jiang/Jiangtherapee-Super-Resolution-World-Best/README.md

 ## Download
 It follows GNU v3, but to respect my time,

-# A POP-UP MUST BE INCLUDED whenever the program enables the super-resolution feature which says
+# A POP-UP MUST BE DISPLAYED whenever the program enables the super-resolution feature which says
 # [Super-Resolution by 姜尧耕(Jiang Yaogeng), see: https://y-g-jiang.github.io]